FedMosaic: Federated Retrieval-Augmented Generation via Parametric Adapters: Related Work

 \fakeparagraph{Retrieval-Augmented Generation (RAG)} RAG \cite{fan2024survey} enhances LLMs with external knowledge, reducing hallucinations and compensating for outdated parametric memory.
 The mainstream is \textit{in-context RAG} \cite{lewis2020retrieval, dong2025understand, guu2020retrieval}, and it can be improved through retrieval optimization \cite{robertson2009probabilistic, xu2024list, ouyang2025adarag, lin2024rella}, retriever-LLM alignment \cite{shi2025retrieval, cheng2023lift, wang2025unveiling, yu2023augmentation}, and multi-round reasoning \cite{yao2023react, su2024dragin, cui2025cirag}.
 However, in-context RAG is unfit for the federated settings by design, since it requires transmitting verbatim documents to the server, which violates the locality constraint.

 Parametric RAG \cite{su2025parametric} offers an alternative by compiling knowledge into model parameters rather than context tokens through training.
-DyPRAG \cite{tan2025dynamic} further trains a parameter translator model to convert documents into parametric knowledge.
+DyPRAG \cite{tan2025dynamic} trains a parameter translator model to convert documents into parametric knowledge.
 By encoding knowledge in reusable parameters rather than prompts, parametric RAG allows documents to remain local while uploading only adapterss, making it suited to federated scenarios.
 Our work is built upon parametric RAG, and focuses on the unique efficiency and accuracy challenges when adapting it to federated environments.

 \fakeparagraph{Federated Retrieval-Augmented Generation (FedRAG)} FedRAG extends RAG to settings where knowledge is distributed across silos that cannot share raw documents.
 Recent efforts have explored various strategies for federated search, yet rely on \textit{in-context} RAG.
 For example, FeB4RAG \cite{wang2024feb4rag} provides a benchmark for federated search pipelines, MKPQA \cite{shojaee2025federated} enables probabilistic cross-domain search, and RAGRoute \cite{guerraoui2025efficient} improves efficiency via query routing.
 Other variants target aggregation or search security.
 For example, C-FedRAG \cite{addison2024c} prevent the leakage of raw documents during aggregation and FRAG \cite{zhao2024frag} leverage encrypted similarity search.
 Despite these advances, existing frameworks still transmit raw documents across silos, violating locality constraints.